KinsonDigital/Velaptor/.github/PULL_REQUEST_TEMPLATE/feature-pr.md

 - [ ] The **_base(target)_** branch for this pull request is a **_development_** branch with the name **_develop_**.
   - A **_base(target)_** branch is the branch that the **_head(source)_** branch is merging into.

-- [ ] Pull request title matches the title of the associated issue.
+- [ ] Pull request title matches the title of the linked issue.

 - [ ] Associated issue exists and is linked to this pull request.
   - One issue per pull request.